 To display the default EPTs:

-1. On the Quick Launch, click Project Center
+1. On the Quick Launch, click Project Center.

-2. In the Ribbon, on the Projects tab, click New to display the list of default EPTs.
+2. In the ribbon on the Projects tab, click New to display the list of default EPTs.

 Creating an Enterprise Project Type

-Project Server allows you to create Project Types and link them to specific Departments.
-This enables a multiple use scenario for different parts of an organization to use Project Server, without having to wade through a large list of choices.
+Project Server allows you to create Project types and link them to specific departments.
+This method enables a multiple-use scenario for different parts of an organization to use Project Server, without having to wade through a large list of choices.

-To satisfy the needs of different departments, or to account for differentiation between various types of projects that your organization creates, you will need to create new EPTs.
+To satisfy the needs of different departments or to account for differences between various types of projects that your organization creates, you will need to create new EPTs.

-To create an EPT:
+To create an EPT (see Figure 9.14):

 1. On the Quick Launch, click Server Settings.